July 7, 2016

 Ultimately, Allsop got his degree in graphic design with minors in game design, information technology, art history, and applied mathematics.
 He now sees a variety of potential paths open to him, including handling advertising and promotions for a commercial radio station, as well as returning to his original plan to work in the world of video games.

 Kelly said experiences like Allsop's aren't unusual.
-She said many students enlarge their understanding of the sorts of jobs available during their time at SNHU.
+She said many students enlarge their understanding of the sorts of jobs available while studying for their degree.
 Those who arrive after spending time working in the field often see ways that they can seek new opportunities in digital designs.
 In some cases, they're even sent by their companies to learn new skills.

 There are also students who enroll immediately after high school with a strong understanding of the emerging opportunities in social media and gaming.
 "Those students are definitely drawn to the program because they want to utilize their creativity, but also many have programming skills that they come in with as well," Kelly said.

-While it's valuable for new graphic designers to have that kind of background knowledge, Kelly said, the SNHU graphic design online program can help students find ways they may not have considered to use their talents.
+While it's valuable for new graphic designers to have that kind of background knowledge, Kelly said, a bachelor's degree program can help students find ways they may not have considered to use their talents.

 Even for people with plenty of experience in graphic design, there are good reasons to return to college.
 For one thing, some employers prefer not to hire applicants without a bachelor's degree, limiting the options for good jobs.
 More importantly, returning to school means getting the chance to train on the full gamut of tools used in cutting-edge design work today.
 A designer with the versatility to build a newsletter one day and create an animated interface for smartphones the next has all kinds of options for building a career.

-Hillary Torchia, a member of SNHU's class of 2015, had worked in graphic design for 10 years before returning to school.
+Hillary Torchia, had worked in graphic design for 10 years before returning to school.
 She'd found work in print shops, textiles, publications and marketing despite having no formal post-high school training.
 But eventually she found that it was tough to compete without a bachelor's degree.
+As a working mom, an online university was key.

-"When I had trouble finding a place to finish my degree and continue to work full-time, SNHU was a great fit," she said.
-"Now I can balance my career and be a mom and wife all at the same time without worrying about how long it will take for me to complete my graphic design degree."
+"Now I can balance my career and be a mom and wife all at the same time without worrying about how long it will take for me to complete my graphic design degree," she said.

 "The structure of the online classroom has made it simple, and knowing I have a great network of support from the advisor staff as well as my family helps make my success happen," she said.